Rachid Baldé

-Rachid Baldé (born 24 February 2000) is a Bissau-Guinean footballer who plays as a midfielder for Kastoria fc.
+Rachid Baldé (born 24 February 2000) is a Bissau-Guinean footballer who plays as a midfielder for German NOFV-Oberliga Süd club SV Blau-Weiß Zorbau.

 Career

 As a youth player, Baldé joined the youth academy of Portuguese fourth tier side Povoense.
 In 2012, he joined the youth academy of Benfica in the Portuguese top flight.
-Following a spell in the Brentford academy, Baldé started his senior career with English second tier club Stoke City.
+Following a spell in the Brentford academy, Baldé started his senior career with English second-tier club Stoke City.
 In 2018, he was sent on loan to Curzon Ashton in the English sixth tier.

-In 2020, Baldé signed for Portuguese third tier team Fátima.
+In 2020, Baldé signed for Portuguese third-tier team Fátima.
 In 2021, he signed for Șomuz Fălticeni in the Romanian third tier, where he suffered a knee injury.
 Before the second half of 2021–22, Baldé signed for Moldovan top flight outfit Zimbru.
-On 12 March 2022, he debuted for Zimbru during a 2–1 win over Bălți.o.
-On 31 January 2023, Balde signed for Greek third tier team Kastoria fc.
+On 12 March 2022, he debuted for Zimbru during a 2–1 win over Bălți.
+On 31 January 2023, Balde signed for Greek third-tier team Kastoria 1980.